-The trade deal which was struck on Christmas Eve has avoided even worse circumstances, but the ‘paper borders’ which have been created are adding further issues in a global supply already stretched close to its limits.
+The trade deal which was struck on Christmas Eve has avoided even worse circumstances, but the ‘paper borders’ which have been created are adding further issues in a global supply chain already stretched close to its limits.

 Whilst these are extreme circumstances, we are doing everything to mitigate the impact felt by our clients.
 If you have any concerns or questions, please contact us directly.
 We are also continuously updating information on our Knowledge Hub, Brexit Hub and COVID-19 advisory section.